wzhua02/tp/docs/UserGuide.md

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will display the list of available commands in FitFlow.<br>
    Some example commands you can try:

    * `add n/John Doe p/81234567` : Adds a client named `John Doe` to the FitFlow.

-   * `add n/Alice Pauline p/94351253 rs/Mon 1400 1600 g/Get fitter mh/Twisted right ankle l/Bishan ActiveSG Gym ots/1/2 1000 1200 t/friends` : Adds a client named `Alice Pauline` with many details such as her schedule, fitness goal, medical history and location.
+   * `add n/Alice Pauline p/94351253 rs/Mon 1400 1600 ots/1/2 1000 1200 g/Get fitter mh/Twisted right ankle l/Bishan ActiveSG Gym t/friends` : Adds a client named `Alice Pauline` with many details such as her schedule, fitness goal, medical history and location.

-   * `find John Doe` : Finds a specific client and displays their details.
+   * `find John Doe` : Finds a specific client and displays their name and phone number.

-   * `schedule monday` : Displays the sessions the personal trainer has with the clients on that day.
+   * `view monday` : Displays the sessions the personal trainer has with the clients on that day.

-   * `schedule 17/2/25` : Displays the sessions the personal trainer has with the clients on that day.
+   * `view 17/2/25` : Displays the sessions the personal trainer has with the clients on that day.

    * `edit 1 p/81234567 rs/Tues 1600 1800 g/Do 10 pull ups` : Edits the details of the 1st client shown in the current list.